snowplow/snowplowanalytics.com/_posts/2020-09-17-accessing-snowplow-data-in-real-time-aws/index.md

 *   __Machine Learning:__ Feeding algorithms with data in real time for decision making
 *   __Security:__ Enabling fraud detection and anomaly detection in financial transactions

-First a quick recap of what is Snowplow.
+First a quick Snowplow recap.
 Snowplow provides a fully managed data pipeline in your own cloud account.
 It collects user's behavioural data from your products into a unified stream, and passes it into your data warehouse.

 Once you have snowplow set up, it only takes a couple steps to start reading data from the real time stream.
 This guide will show you how to quickly achieve this in AWS using a Python Lambda function.
 It's important to note that this can also be [achieved on GCP](https://docs.snowplowanalytics.com/docs/setup-snowplow-on-gcp/) and with our [SDKs in other languages](https://github.com/snowplow/snowplow/wiki/Snowplow-Analytics-SDK#snowplow-analytics-sdks).